Last updated: January 9, 2026

 The Patient Care Quality Office (PCQO) now asks every person accessing its services if they would like to voluntarily identify as First Nations, Métis or Inuit.
 By ensuring Indigenous clients feel safe and supported to identify themselves when they contact the PCQO, Fraser Health will be in a better position to hear their voices and respond to their needs.

-Responding to the identification question is voluntary and clients can decline answering without any impact on the quality of the care they receive or the processing of their compliment, concern or complaint.
+Responding to the identification question is voluntary and clients can decline answering without any impact on the quality of the care they receive or the processing of their compliment or care concern.
 Proof of ancestry is not required and Fraser Health will keep the information provided confidential.
 Read more at Share your story.

 We recognize that navigating through the complex system of health care services and facilities can be overwhelming, especially if you are facing health challenges.